 Varjak Paw by SF Said

-When Varkjak Paw, an exotic blue cat, listens to his grandfather tell him the mysterious ways of secret ninja cats, he soon finds himself thrust into a world of strange events and dangerous adventures.
+When Varkjak Paw, an exquisite blue cat, listens to his grandfather tell him the mysterious ways of secret ninja cats, he soon finds himself thrust into a world of strange events and dangerous adventures.
 A modern classic animal story, this is a great book for group reading in year 4.

 My Brother is a Superhero by David Solomons